simongottschlag/opa-bundle-api/README.md

 ###### Group `/replay`

 - `GET /replay/:decisionID`: replays the `:decisionID` based on the current rules
+- `POST /replay/:decisionID`: replays the `:decisionID` based new rules posted (will not change the actual roles, only during the replay)
 ###### Group `/bundle`

 - `GET /bundle/bundle.tar.gz`: downloads the current OPA bundle (containing the module + dynamic data)